-- After you are done with setting permission level on all OUs, click on Content settings.
+- Once you are done setting the permission level on all OUs, click on Content settings.

-- "Signed in users in your organization can only watch restricted and approved videos" needs to be checked to enable approval or restrictions from these settings.
+- "Signing in users in your organization can only watch restricted and approved videos" needs to be checked to enable approval or restrictions from these settings.